UEk/wgs84/README.md

 # Build and Test

-All classes and functions are unit tested.
+All functions are unit tested.